mrametharam/crypto-price-fetcher/README.md

 [Done: 10-07-2024] Stage 2: Create a web API project and add a workservice that will perform the task.
 Move configurable items into the config file.
 Implement logging with SeriLog.
 [Done: 10-08-2024] Stage 3: Implement the Clean architecture.
 [Done: 10-09-2024] Stage 4: Build API endpoints that will return the crypto symbols and prices.
-Stage  5: Add a front end web page to show the Crypto Currency and their current price.
+[Done: 10-10-2024] Stage  5: Add a front end web page to show the Crypto Currency and their current price.
-Stage  6: Update the page so that it automatically updates as soon as prices are refreshed.
+Stage  6: Add authentication and authorization.
-Stage  7: Add authentication and authorization using google.
+Stage  7: Update the page so that it automatically updates as soon as prices are refreshed.
 Stage  8: Make use of Dapper ORM.
 Stage  9: Build a Maui application.
 Stage 10: Add a graph that shows the trend of each Crypto Currency.